 Permit application form and fee

-The application fee for an artificial reef permit is $12,700.
+The application fee for a permit to dump vessels at sea is $12,700.
 For more information on how to pay the fee, visit: how to apply for a sea dumping permit.

 If you have difficulty accessing these files, visit web accessibility for assistance.